-This root crop is also known to boost sexual health (some call it nature’s Viagra).
-It is also called “a super antioxidant” that helps prevent heart disease, cancer, inflammation and diabetes.
+This root crop can also boost sexual health (some call it nature’s Viagra).
+Some call this a “super antioxidant” that help prevent heart disease, cancer, inflammation and diabetes.

 Kale on the other hand is bitter and you’d have to be a real hard core juice junkie to drink it pure.